-Digoxin can regulate multiple cellular functions.
-Digoxin can regulate plasma membrane transport as well as membrane structure and fluidity.
-It can also regulate the fluidity of organelle membranes.
-Digoxin by its effects of calcium mediated opening of mitochondrial PT pore and ubiquinone synthesis can regulate mitochondrial function.
-The dolichol pathway can regulate protein glycosylation and golgi body function.
+Endosymbiotic Archaeal Digoxin and Integration of Cellular Function glycosylation and golgi body function.
 Digoxin induced hypomagnesemia can regulate the ubiquitin dependent protein catabolic pathway.
 Digoxin induced change in intracellular magnesium can regulate nuclear function as DNA polymerase, DNA ligase and ribosomes require magnesium for their function.
-Digoxin by producing magnesium depletion can regulate CAG metabolism and the structure of the cell matrix.
-Digoxin can regulate cell death or apoptosis by opening up the mitochondrial PT pore consequent to a rise in the intracellular calcium it produces.
+Digoxin by producing magnesium depletion can regulate GAG metabolism and the structure of the cell matrix.
+Digoxin can regulate cell death or apoptosis by opening up the mitochondrial PT pore consequent to a rise in intracellular calcium it produces.
 Digoxin by its effect upon ras oncogene can modulate cell proliferation.
 Digoxin induced hypomagnesemia by producing changes in cell surface glycoproteins and GAG can regulate contact inhibition and cell proliferation.
 Digoxin can regulate the function of heat-shock protein which coordinates the trafficking and regulation of diverse signalling proteins, and which also functions as a molecular chaperone involved in protein folding and maturation.
 The heat-shock protein has an ATP/ADP switch domain that regulates hsp conformation and digoxin induced hypomagnesemia can modulate its function.
-Intracellular magnesium deficiency can regulate phosphorylation of microtubule associated proteins (MAP) and regulate cytoskeletal structure / function.
+Intracellular magnesium deficiency can regulate phosphorylation of MAP (microtubule associated proteins) regulate and cytoskeletal structure/function.